spark-mv/cdn/install.md

 ### 7.2.2 Allow Hola servers to access your videos using other methods

-In case whitelisting IPs is not an option, you will need to work with Hola to define alternative ways to allow the Hola servers to download video files.
+If whitelisting IPs is not an option, you will need to work with Hola to define alternative ways to allow the Hola servers to download video files, for example:

-There are a few ways:

-* Share the key generation algorithms with Hola, so that Hola servers will generate valid requests
+* Share the key generation algorithms with Hola, so that Hola servers will generate requests your servers will accept
-* Set up a direct/hidden URL
+* Set up a direct/hidden URL for Hola servers to download from
-* Set-up a special key which will identify Hola servers.
+* Set-up a special key which will identify Hola servers

-Please contact Hola in order to determine the best way to address this issue.
+Contact Hola in order to determine the best way to address this issue.

 # 8. Test HolaCDN locally on your PC

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
-You can test the live code locally by either appending a command to your URL, or by entering commands in the browser developer console.
+You can test the live code locally by either appending a command to your URL, or by entering commands in the browser developer console

 ## 8.1 Configuring via address bar

 To control HolaCDN via the address bar, append ```?hola_mode=xxx``` to the URL.

-* To enable CDN mode:	append ```?hola_mode=cdn```
+* Enable CDN mode: append ```?hola_mode=cdn```
-* To enable stats mode: 	append ```?hola_mode=stats```
+* Enable stats mode: append ```?hola_mode=stats```
-* To disable HolaCDN:	append ```?hola_mode=disabled```
+* Disable HolaCDN: append ```?hola_mode=disabled```

 Note that in order to check mode or see statistics, you will need to use the console, see below.